sebabrata-mukherjee/sebabrata-mukherjee.github.io/research.md

 **Keywords:** Optics & condensed matter physics, femtosecond laser writing, photonic lattices, periodically modulated (Floquet) waveguide arrays, linear & nonlinear topological photonics, spatial solitons.

-Our goal is to apply photonic technologies to discover new physics and find their applications, going beyond the traditional scope of optics and condensed matter physics.
-We study how optical states propagate along intricately designed waveguide networks that are created inside a few cm long glass substrates using femtosecond laser pulses. <br />
+We are interested in how optical states propagate along intricately designed waveguide networks and in creating these devices to explore novel light-matter interactions.
+Our goal is to apply photonic technologies to discover new physics and find their applications, going beyond the traditional scope of optics and condensed matter physics. <br />

 Our current research topics include <br />
    - Manipulating light transport in evanescently coupled waveguide arrays,
    - Micro-optic device fabrication using femtosecond laser pulses,
    - Periodically modulated (Floquet) photonic structures,